-Case I

-Is Content Important?
+Case I: Is Content Important?
 Developing Writing Skills in Engineering.

-I had been frustrated by the quality of unit operations laboratory reports, and I volunteered to teach the technical communications course to see what could be done to improve it.
-The previous instructors had shown the students how to write a proposal and then asked them to write a proposal of their own.
-The topic of the proposal could be anything they wished-it did not need to be technical.
-I wanted to see if this could be improved upon.
+I had been frustrated by the quality of unit operations laboratory reports, and I volunteered to teach the technical communications course to see what could be done.
+In the course, the students were instructed on the proper way to write a proposal and then they were asked to write a proposal of their own.
+The topic of the proposal could be anything they wished - the topic did not need to be technical.

 I formulated the hypothesis that the students needed more technical content in their writing exercises in order to gain proposal-writing skills.
-In my section of the course, I asked the students to write an essay on why fluid mechanics is important to chemical engineers.
+In my section of the course I assigned the class to write an essay on why fluid mechanics is important to chemical engineers.
 The results of this assignment were uniformly terrible.
-The students were unable to "find" the answer to the question, so they simply wrote appropriatelength texts consisting of paraphrases from various textbooks and submitted them as their essays.
-They appeared to not know how to write even cogent sentences.
+The students were unable to "find" the answer to the question, so they wrote an appropriate length text consisting of paraphrases of various textbooks and submitted that as their essays.
+They appeared to not know how to write.

-Frustrated with this outcome, I gave them a focused lecture on a new subject and asked them to write an essay explaining back to me the content that I provided.
-Specifically, I gave a lecture on how to produce good technical writing and asked the students to write an essay explaining the important features of good technical writing.
+Frustrated with this outcome, I gave them a focused lecture on how to produce good technical writing.
+Then I asked the students to write an essay explaining the important features of good technical writing.
 The results of the second assignment were uniformly excellent.
 Each essay began with the appropriate introduction and statement of the problem.
-The three key content components on which I had lectured were listed.
+The three key components on which I had lectured were listed.
 A final paragraph was constructed that summarized the essay.

 What was the difference in the two assignments?
-In the first assignment, I gave them an open-ended problem-they had to first find the content that they needed to report on in the assigned essay.
-The students did not know why fluid mechanics is important to chemical engineers, however, and they did not know how to find out.
-In the second assignment, I spoon-fed them the content ahead of time, and they repeated it back to me using writing skills that they possessed.
+In the first assignment I gave them an openended problem.
+They did not know why fluid mechanics is important to chemical engineers, and they did not know how to find out.
+In the second assignment, I told them the answer ahead of time, and they repeated it back to me using the writing skills that they had.
 For the first assignment, critical thinking and problem-solving skills were essential and apparently lacking in the class.
 What had looked like a writing-skill deficit had turned out to be a deficit in critical-thinking/problem-solving skills.

-Conclusion: Content-in this case the decision to confront the students with a specific question that required analysis, reflection, and discovery rather than simple disgorgement of presented material-can be critical.
+Conclusion: Content - in this case the decision to confront the students with a specific question that they had never confronted before - can be critical.

 We may be guilty of content errors in our chemical engineering curriculum.
 For example, we show students how to make tray-by-tray calculations on a distillation column.
 We then ask them to make such calculations.
 They succeed.
-When they arrive at their senior year in unit operations laboratory however, they may fail to recognize that the open-ended or ill-defined problem they have been asked to solve requires a tray-by-tray calculation on a distillation column.
+When they arrive senior year in unit operations laboratory however, they may fail to recognize that the open-ended or ill-defined problem they have been asked to solve requires a tray-by-tray calculation on a distillation column.
 We may not have taught them how to determine what calculations are necessary.

-Case II

-Is Content Important?
+Case II: Is Content Important?
 The Process of Problem Solving.

-There was once a television commercial that touted the Internet as the place to find the answers to any questions one might have.
-In the advertisement they listed a question of fact that was quite obscure, and, using an Internet browser, they found the answer in seconds.
-The implication was that any question you might formulate could be answered easily if you have an Internet connection.
+There was once a television commercial that touted the internet as the place to find the answers to any questions one might have.
+In the advertisement they listed a question of fact that was quite obscure, and, using an internet browser, they found the answer in seconds.
+The implication was that any question you might formulate could be answered easily if you have an internet connection.